nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `students`

 Examples:
-* `students` returns a lost of all students with their information and attendance scores
+* `students` returns a list of all students with their information and attendance scores

 ### Add a student : `add`